 I hope that there are mountains in heaven.
 Or, here on earth if the earth will still be here.
 Its comforting to me that many scriptures in the Word that I love are about mountains.
 Scriptures such as Song of Solomon 2:8: “The voice of my beloved!
 Behold, he comes .
 Leaping upon the mountains,skipping upon the hills”.
-To me that makes it sound like the Lord loves mountains too.
-Or, one of my personal favorites can be found in different versions such as in 2 Sam 22:34, Psalm 18:35 or Habakkuk 3:19 : “The Lord God is my strength; He will make my feet like deer’s feet, And He will make me walk on my high hills”.
-I’m sure there are those that would say that high hills is symbolic for something other than mountains and that’s fine; but I really like to think of being on high hills.
+To my mind that sounds like the Lord loves mountains too.
+Or one of my personal favorites can be found in different versions such as in 2 Sam 22:34, Psalm 18:35 or Habakkuk 3:19 : “The Lord God is my strength; He will make my feet like deer’s feet, And He will make me walk on my high hills”.
+I’m sure there are those that would say that high hills is symbolic for something other than mountains.
+Maybe so and that’s fine; but I choose to think of being on high hills.

 One of my favorite books of all time is Hind’s Feet on High Places by Hannah Hurnard.
 It is an allegory about the character Much Afraid, and her journey to the high places.
-It is a beautiful story about her challenges and difficulties along the way.
+It’s a beautiful story about her challenges and difficulties along the way.
 Through it all she has to depend on the Shepherd and trust him; even when it looks like she is going totally in the wrong direction.
 Her journey is so much like ours.
-Her many fears, her “relatives” who are named in the book, things like pride, bitterness and resentment and how she conquered them and changed along the way.
+Her many fears, are called her “relatives” in the book.
+They have names like pride, bitterness and resentment and the story tells how she conquered them and changed along the way.
 If you have never read it; I highly recommend it!
 I haven’t read it in a while, I think I may have to read it again soon!

 I’ve enjoyed taking this journey today of musing about the mountains.
 I think I sense a road trip in my future!
 I will leave you with one last mountain scripture.

 And be led out with peace;